riebel/socketio-es6-starter/README.md

 # socketio-es6-starter
-easy chat example using node.js and socket.io.
+ES6/ES2015 chat example using node.js, socket.io, gulp, webpack (for client) and babel (for server).

-Server and client are written in ES6
+Live demo at: <a href="https://socketio-es6-starter.herokuapp.com/">https://socketio-es6-starter.herokuapp.com/</a>